Jammu and Kashmir commits to 'Universal Basic Income' for state's poor in budget

 Jawaharlal Nehru University professor, Himanshu, told Mint that the state government’s proposal was more of a “targeted cash transfer instead of the Universal Basic Income”.
 “Universal Basic Income is an European concept and promises a minimum income guarantee to everybody over and above the social sector benefits.
 If governments cuts down existing subsidies on health, education, its cost will significantly go up, making it unaffordable for all,” he said.

-Dabru said construction workers in the state would have access to a social security system that would link their bank account numbers with the Jammu and Kashmir Building and Other Construction Workers Welfare Board.
-Workers in the state are eligible to receive a cash credit facility of up to Rs 10,000 in a year via micro-credit ATM cards as well as life, health and accident insurances, Dabru said.
+Drabu said construction workers in the state would have access to a social security system that would link their bank account numbers with the Jammu and Kashmir Building and Other Construction Workers Welfare Board.
+Workers in the state are eligible to receive a cash credit facility of up to Rs 10,000 in a year via micro-credit ATM cards as well as life, health and accident insurances, Drabu said.

 Considering the unrest in the region, this year’s state budget has provisions to insure assets of public importance including government buildings, historically important artifacts and small- and medium-scale enterprises, The Economic Times reported.
 The state has been marred with protests, violence and curfews since the death of Hizbul Mujahideen leader Burhan Wani on July 8.